Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 Accident victims should understand the strict deadlines to begin a lawsuit in South Carolina.
 Under South Carolina law, most accident victims must file their initial complaint in the appropriate civil court before the third anniversary of their injuries.
 The court usually bars plaintiffs from seeking compensation if this three-year deadline passes by.

-Our traffic accident attorneys from Louthian Law Firm, P.A. in Charleston know how to seek compensation for clients who suffered catastrophic injuries and other serious losses.
+Our traffic accident attorneys from The Louthian Firm Accident & Injury Lawyers in Charleston know how to seek compensation for clients who suffered catastrophic injuries and other serious losses.
 We understand the unique challenges for those who live with life-altering injuries after a negligent driver hit them.
 We know your family needs a significant payout to pay the outstanding bills and cover ongoing care and support costs.

 Even those with moderate and relatively minor injuries often endure extensive costs and losses.
 Our lawyers work to identify, document, value, and recover fair and appropriate compensation based on our clients’ damages.
 These include: